polterguy/polterguy.github.io/dashboard/index.md

   image_description: Wizard standing in his laboratory trying to find out what Magic spell he should use
 ---

 The Magic Dashboard is how you would manage your cloudlet.
-When you login to your cloudlet, you will be greeted by PKI charts, displaying important information about your cloudlet.
+When you login to your cloudlet, you will be greeted by KPI charts, displaying important information about your cloudlet.
 This typically resembles the following.

 ![Screenshot of the Magic Dashboard](/images/dashboard.jpeg)